moldovanedy/chihuahua-os/README.md

-# DogOS - an open source operating system made in Rust from scratch
+# ChihuahuaOS - an open source operating system made in Rust from scratch